 Gut health is so hot right now.
-Eating foods that support your gut’s healthy bacteria is widely believed to be the key to better health in all aspects: better energy, immunity, mood, digestion, sleep…the list goes on.
-But while plenty of people are talking about the microbiome, the OG fermented food, sauerkraut, is getting shoved in a dark corner while kombucha, probiotic supplements, and more steal the show.
+Eating foods that support your gut’s healthy bacteria is widely believed to be the key to better health in all aspects: better energy, immunity, mood, digestion, sleep…the list goes on—and that’s where sauerkraut benefits come in.
+While plenty of people are talking about the microbiome, the OG fermented food, sauerkraut, is getting shoved in a dark corner while kombucha, probiotic supplements, and more steal the show.

-“Sauerkraut also contains dietary fiber which aids digestion, balances blood sugar, and may help lower cholesterol,” Ingraham says.
+“Another sauerkraut benefit is that it also contains dietary fiber which aids digestion, balances blood sugar, and may help lower cholesterol,” Ingraham says.
 “Adding fiber to your meal also makes it more satisfying and keeps you full for longer,” she says.
-One cup of sauerkraut has four grams of fiber, a nice drop in the recommended 25 grams you want to get a day.
+One cup of sauerkraut has three grams of fiber, a nice drop in the recommended 25 grams you want to get a day.

 2. It’s good for your immune system.
 Ingraham says this is one of ‘kraut’s benefits that’s largely overlooked.
 “Sauerkraut is high in vitamin C, which is essential for supporting the immune system,” she says.
 One cup packs 21 milligrams of vitamin C, about 28 percent of your recommended daily intake of 75 milligrams a day.